Multiple Choice Bible Quiz about Moses the Lawgiver

 c.
 The latrines were to be placed outside the camp for health reasons.

-Jethro recommended that Moses establish a court system.
+a.
+Jethro suggested that Moses should establish a court system.

 -